 SAM ODROWSKI The Standard

-While a vast majority of veterinarian students lean towards the small animal side of medicine, there is still a growing demand for large animal veterinarians, especially in rural communities.
+NORTH DURHAM: While a vast majority of veterinarian students lean towards the small animal side of medicine, there is still a growing demand for large animal veterinarians, especially in rural communities.

 Large animal veterinarians have a very different job from small animal vets who typically treat cats, dogs, and birds.
-Large animal veterinarians spend most days travelling from farm to farm treating injured or ill animals, whereas small animal vets often treat animals from thier office.
+Large animal veterinarians spend most days travelling from farm to farm treating injured or ill animals, whereas small animal vets often treat animals from their office.

 “I can’t imagine being stuck in an office all day, in the winter sometimes being a small animal veterinarian looks attractive, when your freezing outside, but I’d say the summers more than make up for it.
 Actually being outside and getting to go out and see people's farms is something I enjoy,” said Erin Branigan, Doctor of Veterinary Medicine.